ueij/minecraft-intel-graphics-fixer/README.md

 ## The Solution
 This tool patches your **Vanilla** Minecraft jar files to fix the OpenGL context issue (`glActiveTexture` vs `glClientActiveTexture` desync).
-*   **No mods required:** You don't need Forge, Fabric, or Prism Launcher.
+*   **No mods required:** You don't need Forge or Fabric.
-*   **Vanilla compatible:** Works with the Official Minecraft Launcher and SKLauncher.
+*   **Vanilla compatible:** Works with the Official Minecraft Launcher and SKlauncher.
 Though I'm sure Prism/MultiMC has an "Add to Minecraft.jar" option.
 *   **Tiny:** The entire patcher is <100KB.

 ## How to Use